src-d/blog/content/post/lapjv.md

 does not exist.
 We can rather solve a different problem which has a guaranteed precise solution which approximates what we would like to see.
-This resembles how JPEG compression works: we never get the pixel-to-pixel identical result, but the image looks *very* similar to the origin.
+This resembles how JPEG compression works: we never get the pixel-to-pixel identical result, but the image looks *very* similar to its origin.

 The question is, what is the best approximate problem in (2).
 Unfortunately, there is no "best".
-The quality is of the dimensionality reduction is subjective and depends on our ultimate goal.
+The quality of dimensionality reduction is subjective and depends on your ultimate goal.
 The root of the confusion is the same as in determining the perfect clustering: it depends.

 ![Clustering algorithms](/post/lapjv/sklearn.png)
 <p align="center">Different clustering algorithms from <a href="http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html">sklearn</a></p>

-t-SNE is one of the possible dimensionality reduction algorithms which are called embedding algorithms.
+t-SNE is one of a series of possible dimensionality reduction algorithms which are called embedding algorithms.
 The core idea is to preserve the similarity relations as much as possible.
 Play with it yourself: